elbitapmoC/my-cl/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Future Improvements / Thoughts

+- SolidJS?
+- Svelte?
+- Scale into a larger app.
+  - Quizlet and Kahoots are great inspo.
+- Zustand was VERY pleasant to use.